Alstom backs GE bid as Bouygues stake deal takes shape

 "If this sale did not go ahead at a price acceptable to the government, it would be necessary to reconsider the alliance as it has just been announced," Hollande told reporters in Paris.

-On Friday the government backed the proposed deal with GE, which vales Alstom's energy business at 12.35 billion euros ($16.77 billion), rejecting a rival Siemens-Mitsubishi offer it had previously encouraged as ministers sought guarantees on domestic jobs and activities deemed strategic.
+On Friday the government backed the proposed deal with GE, which vales Alstom's energy business at 12.35 billion euros (9.90 billion pounds), rejecting a rival Siemens-Mitsubishi offer it had previously encouraged as ministers sought guarantees on domestic jobs and activities deemed strategic.

-The announcement drew a line under a two-month battle for Alstom that had become heavily politicized as soon as the first reports of an agreed tie-up with GE appeared in April.
+The announcement drew a line under a two-month battle for Alstom that had become heavily politicised as soon as the first reports of an agreed tie-up with GE appeared in April.

 But the official green light remains subject to strict conditions agreed with GE - as well as the government's purchase of the Alstom stake from Bouygues.